sigmacomputing/sigmaquickstarts/site/sigmaguides/src/2024_first_friday_features/2024_first_friday_features.md

 For more information, [see the Array documentation.](https://help.sigmacomputing.com/docs/array)

+### ArrayIntersection function
+The `ArrayIntersection` function compares two arrays and returns an array of all overlapping elements, without duplicates.

+A business user can gain significant value this simple function, by leveraging it to identify common elements between two datasets, which is a common need in various business scenarios.
+Just a few examples are listed;

+- Identify customers who have purchased both Product A and Product B by intersecting purchase lists.
+- Find customers who are both high spenders and frequent shoppers to offer them exclusive rewards.
+- Determine which products are available in multiple warehouses by intersecting inventory lists.
+This aids in efficient stock redistribution.
+- Find common products supplied by multiple vendors to negotiate better pricing or consolidate suppliers.
+- Identify duplicate records across datasets when merging databases, ensuring data accuracy and consistency.

+The function is now supported for BigQuery, Snowflake, and PostgreSQL.

+For more information, see [ArrayIntersection.](https://help.sigmacomputing.com/docs/arrayintersection)

 ### ArrayJoin function
 The ArrayJoin function joins elements of an array into a single text string.